Contractor Licenses & Permits for a Landscaping Business in Canada

 source

-To spray pesticides on lawns, gardens, and other landscaped areas, a Landscape Pesticide Applicator Certificate is necessary.
-For the application of pesticides to buildings, a structural pesticide applicator certificate is necessary.
+A landscape pesticide applicator certificate is necessary to spray pesticides on lawns, gardens, and other landscaped areas.
+A structural pesticide Applicator Certificate is necessary for the application of pesticides to buildings.

 A Pesticide Applicator Certificate must be obtained by:

-• Finishing a training program that has been approved by the Ministry of Environment of BC.
+• Finishing a training program approved by the Ministry of Environment of BC.

 • Acing the written test.